saltict/availproject.github.io/docs/about/introduction.md

 At its core, Avail prioritizes ordering and publishing transactions while enabling users to verify the availability of block data without needing to download entire blocks.
 Avail's data-agnostic nature is one of its defining features.
 It supports various execution environments, including EVM, WASM, and custom new runtimes, offering a versatile foundation for diverse blockchain applications.

 <details>
-<summary>Overview of L2 Scailability</summary>
+<summary>Overview of L2 scailability</summary>

-### Overview

 In traditional blockchain networks, full nodes execute all transactions, ensuring integrity and security.
 However, while secure, this model limits throughput and scalability due to its comprehensive processing requirements.
 Layer 2 (L2) solutions emerged to address these constraints, offering enhanced performance by shifting the bulk of transaction execution away from the main chain (Layer 1).

 Despite their advantages, L2 solutions face challenges in maintaining data availability and transaction integrity, especially in a manner that is both efficient and cost-effective.
-Rollups mitigate these challenges by executing transactions off-chain and then posting aggregated results back to the main chain.
+Rollups aim to mitigate these challenges by executing transactions off-chain and then posting aggregated results back to the main chain.
 This approach significantly reduces the strain on Layer 1, leading to lower operational costs and reduced transaction fees, offering a more scalable solution for blockchain networks.

-### Optimistic Rollups
+Rollups come in two primary forms:

+**Optimistic Rollups:**

 Optimistic Rollups operate on a principle of presumed validity, where transactions are assumed to be valid unless proven otherwise.
 Their lifecycle involves: